 This post may contain affiliate links.
 Please see my full disclosure policy for more details.

-Imagine you’re standing at a salad bar discussing dressing options with a friend.
+Now, imagine you’re standing at a salad bar discussing dressing options with a friend.
 You say, “I don’t like ranch dressing.
 It doesn’t taste good to me, and I don’t think the extra calories are healthy.
 I think I’m going to go with a vinaigrette.”

 You would expect your friend to respond with something along the lines of “I disagree–I like ranch,” or “I also chose a vinaigrette.”
 Or maybe she would smile and not say anything at all.
 Because after all, you’re both eating salad, and presumably you’re both just doing your best to eat well because you both care about your health.